-As part of our webinar series in collaboration with Branchfood, we sat with three founders to explain how functional beverage brands get noticed, earn shelf space and build a loyal customer base.
-Watch the full conversation or find out more about Trax Dynamic Merchandising for emerging brands.
+As part of our webinar series in collaboration with Branchfood, we sat with three founders to explain how functional beverage brands get noticed, earn shelf space and build a loyal customer base. or find out more about Trax Dynamic Merchandising for emerging brands.

 Getting attention as a new brand is always challenging.
 Recent developments, from less foot traffic and increased popularity of e-commerce due to the pandemic, mean companies need a smarter strategy than ever when it comes to in-store retail.
 Three particular functional beverage brands have successfully carved out their market both on the shelf and online.
 Here is some priceless advice that guided them to success.